gravitational/teleport/docs/4.2/ibm_cloud_guide.md

 complete visibility into access and behavior.

-By using Teleport with IBM you can easily unify all access for both IBM Cloud and softlayer infrastrcure.
+By using Teleport with IBM you can easily unify all access for both IBM Cloud and Softlayer infrastructure.

 #### Which Services can I use Teleport with?

 You can use Teleport for all the services that you would SSH into.
 This guide is focused on IBM Cloud.
 In the future we'll plan to update on how to use Teleport with IBM Cloud Kubernetes Service.

 ## IBM Teleport Introduction